 Experienced driver roadside administrative licence suspensions

-Experienced drivers (any driver: over 19 years of age that is not in the GDL program and holds a Class 5 or higher licence) who register a Blood Alcohol Content (BAC) level exceeding .04 to 0.08 (warn range) will lose their licence and face other consequences such as vehicle impoundment and mandatory ignition interlock.
+Experienced drivers (any driver age 22 and over that is not in the GDL program and holds a Class 5 or higher licence) who register a Blood Alcohol Content (BAC) level exceeding .04 to 0.08 will lose their licence and face other consequences such as vehicle impoundment and mandatory ignition interlock.

-The chart below outlines the suspensions and consequences for experienced driver roadside administrative licence suspensions:
+The chart outlines the suspensions and consequences for experienced driver roadside administrative licence suspensions:

 Experienced driver low BAC & drug offences summary